 - Defects: Insurance inspectors may attempt to cite a defect in the design or installation of doors, windows, shutters, and more in order to avoid paying a valid wind damage claim.

 - Flood insurance: Flood and wind insurance are separate claims, but often happen in related severe weather events.
 In these cases, insurers may attempt to avoid paying the full amount to which you may be entitled.
 They may claim that flooding was the sole cause of the damage, in an effort to avoid drawing on your wind insurance, or vice versa.
 If you have suffered both flood and wind damage, speak to an insurance dispute lawyer to ensure that both kinds of damage are covered.

-Denied Insurance Claim?
-How Homeowners Can Fight Back
+Wind Damage Insurance Claim: How Homeowners Can Fight Back Denied Claims

 If you need to contest an insurance claim, there are three important steps you can take today:

 - Document the damage: Take photos or videos that show the extent of the damage as soon as it is safe to do so, and try to take pictures of your home before a storm strikes.
 Ensure that these pictures have time stamps that show when the damage occurred.
 Keep lists of what has been damaged in and around your home.

 - Keep records of your communication: Take notes on phone calls, and insist on paper or emailed records whenever possible when communicating with your insurance company.
 Keep note of any of the costs incurred in repairing the claim.